propppctl(1) ProL2TP Manual propppctl(1)

 kdebug n

-ment values depend on the specific kernel driver, but in general
+argument values depend on the specific kernel driver, but in

-a value of 1 will enable general kernel debug messages.
-(Note
+general a value of 1 will enable general kernel debug messages.

-that these messages are usually only useful for debugging the
+(Note that these messages are usually only useful for debugging

 /etc/syslog.conf configuration file.